i10e, 2026 memo

-In 2026, I’m starting an intelligence research lab, called i10e.
-The name is a numeronym for “intelligence”.
-Our mission is to build a new architecture for intelligence, inspired by the brain, which will enable robots to understand the world, and learn from experience.
+In 2026, I’m starting i10e, a robot intelligence research lab.
+The name is a numeronym for “intelligence”. i10e’s mission is to build a new architecture for intelligence, inspired by the brain.
+If successful, this will enable robots to generalise as easily as humans, making them useful and commercially viable.

 Where the industry is today